suvorovrain/Ferari/CONTRIBUTING.md

 7. Please use "git commit -s" option.
 8. Your branch must have no rebase conflicts with base branch.
 9. Your PR must pass CI checks.
-10. Don't merge your pull request before your code has been reviewed.
-11. If you are in doubt what to do, it's better to text developers.
+10. If you are in doubt what to do, it's better to text developers.